JonathanSumon/dff_bot/README.md

 - The test script logic can be improved much further.
 To check whether the robot is moving in a rectangular shape, we can check the following:
     - Number of turns
     - Slope of waypoints and check if alternative slopes are matching and one set of coordinates is perpendicular.
-- All codes and be launched automatically.
+- All codes can be launched automatically.
+- I publish the next waypoint even before robot has succesfully settled in the previous one.
+Can be improved.
 - Code quality checks can be improved.
 Currently it is simple linting check.
 For C++ codes we can adapt and write custom scripts which checks if it adhere to CMU Coding standards etc.
 - And a lot more !